korison230603/DNN-vs-LeNet5-MNIST/README.md

 - Dense (84 neurons, tanh)
 - Dense (10 neurons, Softmax)

-## 📊 Results
+## Results

 | Model | Parameters | Test Accuracy |
 |-------|------------|---------------|
 | DNN (2 hidden layers + Dropout) | 118,282 | **97.11%** |
 | LeNet-5 CNN | 61,706 | **98.76%** |

-## ✅ Conclusion
+## Conclusion
 - **LeNet-5 CNN** achieves higher accuracy with fewer parameters compared to the DNN.
 - CNNs are more efficient in extracting spatial features from images, making them superior for visual data classification.

-## ⚙️ Tech Stack
+## ⚙Tech Stack
 - Python
 - TensorFlow & Keras
 - Google Colab (GPU)

 ---

-📌 You can explore and extend this project by modifying the architectures, adding more layers, or testing with different datasets.
+You can explore and extend this project by modifying the architectures, adding more layers, or testing with different datasets.